N4RGAR0TH/DiscordPMBot/README.md

 # DiscordPMBot
-Discord bot that is able to PM people
+Discord bot that is able to PM people (for whatever purpose)

+## Requirements
+Discord.py